splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s.rst

 Use the Kubernetes Operator in OpenTelemetry
 ============================================================================================

-You can install the Collector with an upstream Kubernetes Operator for Auto Instrumentation.
+Using the Splunk Helm chart , you can install the Splunk Collector along with an upstream OpenTelemetry Kubernetes Operator for Auto Instrumentation.
 For more information, see :ref:`discovery-kubernetes`.

 This instance of the Kubernetes Operator is part of the upstream OpenTelemetry Operator project.
 See the :new-page:`OpenTelemetry GitHub repo <OpenTelemetry GitHub repo <https://github.com/open-telemetry/opentelemetry-operator>` for more information.